Beacon-Design/HTMLCSSJS_Study/Python/Python Study Notes/Statements.md

 - `print` is technically neither a reserved word nor a statement in 3.X, but a built-in function call; because it will nearly always be run as an expression statement, though (and often on a line by itself), it’s generally thought of as a statement type.

 - `yield` is also an expression instead of a statement as of 2.5; like print, it’s typically used as an expression statement and so is included in this table, but scripts occasionally assign or otherwise use its result.
-As an expres-sion, `yield` is also a reserved word, unlike print.
+As an expression, `yield` is also a reserved word, unlike print.

 Python 2.X, here are a few notes for your Python: